MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/service-map.md

 ### Example

-This example lists all service maps for the specified resource group and workspace
+This example lists all service maps for the specified resource group and workspace.

 ```javascript
 const msRestAzure = require('ms-rest-azure');